croservices/cro-website/docs/intro/http-client.md

 The simplest `GET` request can be written as:

 ```
-# Import the client class.
+# Import the client class
 use Cro::HTTP::Client;

 # Doing the request